-Crestline.
-Our Embassy Suites Chicago and Hilton Garden Inn Chicago Downtown/Magnificent Mile hotels are operated under management agreements with Crestline.
-The management agreements with Crestline require us to pay Crestline a base management fee of 2.0% of gross revenue.
-Additionally, one of the management agreements requires us to pay an incentive fee of 10.0% of the excess of operating profit over a certain threshold, and the other management agreement does not require payment of an incentive fee.
-Inclusive of renewal options and absent prior termination by either party, both of the Crestline management agreements expire in 2032.
+Highgate.
+Our Boston Park Plaza and Renaissance Westchester hotels are operated under management agreements with Highgate.
+The management agreements with Highgate require us to pay Highgate a base management fee equal to 3.0% of gross revenue.
+Additionally, one of the management agreements requires us to pay an incentive fee of 15.0% of the excess of net operating income over a certain threshold; and one of the management agreements does not require payment of an incentive fee.
+The management agreements with Highgate do not include renewal options, and expire in 2022 and 2023, absent prior termination by either party.